-The European Plan, sometimes abbreviated as EP in hotel listings, indicates that the quoted rate is strictly for lodging and does not include any meals.
+The European Plan, which is sometimes abbreviated as EP in hotel listings, indicates that the quoted rate is strictly for lodging and does not include any meals.
 Any food provided by the hotel is billed separately.
 Taxes and tips are usually additional as well.

-Note: The European Plan is not only limited to hotels in Europe.
+Note: The European Plan is not limited to hotels in Europe.
 Properties all over the world offer it.

-What are the Advantages of the European Dining Plan?
+What Are the Advantages of the European Dining Plan?

 The European Plan is the one most commonly offered across Great Britain and the European Union, and it does provide certain advantages: